nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

     - yaml index header with `title:`
     - a brief ~1-2 sentence description of the objective

+#### `User task` files <a name="user-task-files"></a>
+- Use the [user task file template](https://github.com/nih-cfde/use-case-library-build/tree/latest/library_file_templates/library-task-template.md) to enter the required sections
+- The User Tasks title should be short and self-explanatory.
+You can add a short description in the main text (not yaml header) as needed for clarity.
+- Each user task must reference 1 or more requirements in the yaml header for the website to render properly
+- Required sections:
+    - yaml index header with `title:` and `requirements:`

 #### `Requirement` files <a name="req-files"></a>
-- The Requirements title should be short and self-explanatory, but please add a short description as needed for clarity
 - Use the [requirement file template](https://github.com/nih-cfde/use-case-library-build/tree/latest/library_file_templates/library-reqs-template.md) to enter the required sections
+- The Requirements title should be short and self-explanatory.
+You can add a short description in the main text (not yaml header) as needed for clarity.
 - Required sections:
     - yaml index header with `title:`

-#### `User task` files <a name="user-task-files"></a>
-- The User Tasks title should be short and self-explanatory, but please add a short description as needed for clarity
-- Use the [user task file template](https://github.com/nih-cfde/use-case-library-build/tree/latest/library_file_templates/library-task-template.md) to enter the required sections
-- Required sections:
-    - yaml index header with `title:` and `requirements:`